Adding a Popup Storefront to Your Website

 Whitelist Your Domains for Each Popup Storefront

-- In the tile of the Popup Storefront for which you want to whitelist your domain(s), click the red No whitelisted websites badge.
+- In the card of the Popup Storefront for which you want to whitelist your domain(s), click the red No whitelisted websites badge.
 Alternatively, if you have previously whitelisted at least one domain for this Storefront, the badge may appear in green and show the number of domains currently whitelisted.

 - In the Whitelisted Websites dialog, click the text area and enter a single line for each domain to be whitelisted; separate the domains using carriage returns.
 For each entry, include only the protocol (http:// or https://) and the domain or subdomain; do not include the full URL of a page on the site.

-- If you have additional Popup Storefronts, repeat this process to whitelist the desired domains for each of them; you may choose to whitelist the same domains for all Popup Storefronts, or use different domains for different Storefronts.
+- If you have additional Popup Storefronts, repeat this process to whitelist the desired domains for each of them.
+You may choose to whitelist the same domains for all Popup Storefronts or use different domains for different Storefronts.
 You can come back and make changes at any time by clicking the green whitelist badge.

 Placing a Popup Storefront On Your Website